Ng Lam Hua

 Ng Lam Hua (黃南華 (N̂g Lâm-hôa, Wong4 Naam4 Waa6, Huáng Nánhuá)) was a Malaysian politician from DAP.
 He was the Member of Johor State Legislative Assembly for Mengkibol from 2008 to 2013.

 Politics

 He was the Chief of DAP Kluang division and Taman Intan branch.
 He was dropped as the candidate for Mengkibol in the 2013 Malaysian general election and was promised to be named as a candidate for another constituency by Lim Guan Eng, but the promise was not kept.

 Election result

 Health

-He passed away due to a heart attack in his house on 29 September 2013.
+He died of a heart attack at his house on 29 September 2013.